agstephens/RL-mkdocs/docs/unit3/lesson8/lesson8.md

-Author: Abdulrahman Altahhan, 2025

-The notebook uses a library of functionality in RL that aims for simplicity and general insight into how algorithms work, these libraries are written from scratch using standard Python libraries (numpy, matplotlib etc.).
-Please note that you will need permission from the author to use the code for research, commercially or otherwise.

 # Introduction to Bootstrapping
 In this and subsequent units, we cover a set of RL algorithms that use bootstrapping, a powerful idea that allows us to create online updates that do not wait until the end of an episode to learn from the experience, live as it comes.
 We will continue on the tabular method, cover planning, and then move to function approximation methods.
 Along the way, we cover encoding techniques for state space traditionally used in RL, such as tile coding.
 On the function approximation, we will assume a linear model in this unit.
 We cover non-linear models from an application perspective in the subsequent unit.
 We are mainly concerned with regression not classification from a machine learning perceptive.